-The fund is discretionary.
-This means that the fund does not have to pay your claim.
+The Fund is discretionary.
+This means the Fund does not have to pay your claim.
 Your claim can be denied, even if it is one of the types of losses covered.

-The loss must have occurred during an attorney and client relationship or while the attorney was providing services customary to the practice of law.
-Fees paid to an attorney for legal services are reimbursed only after it is determined that no useful services were provided.
+The loss must have occurred during an attorney/client relationship or while the attorney was providing services customary to the practice of law.
+Fees paid to an attorney for legal services may be reimbursed only after it is determined that no useful services were provided.

 Losses as a result of family relationships, partnerships or other associations may be denied.
 Normally, claims by governmental agencies, publicly owned corporations, institutional lenders, insurance companies and subrogees are not considered.

-If you have paid fees to your attorney and no useful services were provided or if the attorney misappropriated or embezzled your money or property, you may file a claim with the fund.
+If you have paid fees to your attorney and no useful services were provided or if the attorney misappropriated your money or property, you may file a claim with the Fund.

 If the claim is made on behalf of an estate or trust, the proper party to file is the personal representative of the estate or trustee of the trust.

-You must file a claim with the Bar within two years of the date of the final disciplinary action or, if you are making a claim because your attorney died, the date of death.
-Any claim filed after four years from the date of the final disciplinary action or the date of death of the attorney is time barred and will be closed without further action.
+In order to be considered timely, you must file your claim with the Bar within two years of the date of the final disciplinary action or, if you are making a claim because your attorney died, the date of death.
+The Bar may also consider a claim filed within four years of the date of the final disciplinary action or the date of death provided good cause is shown.
+Claims filed four or more years after the date of the final disciplinary action or the date of death will not be considered.
 If you are not sure of the date you can contact our ACAP Department at 866-352-0707.

 You must file a Clients’ Security Fund claim with The Florida Bar.
-You can access and print the Statement of Claim form here or call (850) 561-5812 to request a form.
-Make sure that you answer all of the questions and provide all of the documents that show payment to your attorney.
-You need to sign the original and send the original to The Florida Bar, Clients’ Security Fund, 651 E. Jefferson S., Tallahassee, FL 32399-2300 or via email to [email protected].
-Your cooperation in providing needed information and documentation is necessary; however, you will not be asked to appear before the Clients’ Security Fund Committee or the Board of Governors.
+Download and print the or call 850-561-5812 to request a form.
+Make sure to answer all questions and provide any documentation that show payment to the attorney.
+You need to sign the Statement of Claim form and mail to The Florida Bar, Clients’ Security Fund, 651 E. Jefferson St., Tallahassee, FL 32399-2300 or via email.
+Please allow 90 days to receive your acknowledgement letter that will include your claim number.
+Your claim will be reviewed as soon as possible and we appreciate your patience.

-If you have not already done so, you must file a grievance complaint against your attorney.
-Call The Florida Bar’s ACAP department at 866-352-0707 for information on filing a complaint and for the proper form.
-You also may be required to file a criminal complaint against the attorney.
-You should contact your local law enforcement agency for information on how to do this.
+Unless the attorney has already been disbarred, had his or her license revoked or is deceased, you must file a grievance complaint against the attorney.
+Call The Florida Bar’s ACAP department at 866-352-0707 or visit the ACAP webpage for information on filing a complaint and for the proper form.